St Helens Fort

 The other sea forts, all larger, are Spitbank Fort, Horse Sand Fort and No Man's Land Fort.

 The Solent Forts - often known as "Palmerston's Follies" - were built in response to a French invasion scare under Louis Napoleon III.
 This was due in part to the doctrines of the Jeune École of French naval thinking, which emphasised attacking ports with small craft, instead of fleet action, as well as the launch of the first ironclad warship, the Gloire.
 The threat of war with France receded after the Franco-Prussian War in 1870-71 ended in French defeat.

 The forts were later used for defence in both World War I and WWII, although the heavier armaments proved unpopular with local householders due to the concussion breaking windows during firing practice.

-Subsequently their main useful role has been as navigational lighthouses.
+A National Trust report states that during WW II, it was "used as a searchlight and anti-aircraft gun platform".